tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 The error shows that for `result` to be valid for the `println!` statement, `string2` would need to be valid until the end of the outer scope.
 Rust knows this because we annotated the lifetimes of the function parameters and return values using the same lifetime parameter `'a`.

 As humans, we can look at this code and see that `string1` is longer than `string2` and therefore `result` will contain a reference to `string1`.
 Because `string1` has not gone out of scope yet, a reference to `string1` will still be valid for the `println!` statement.
-However, the compiler can't see that the reference is valid in this case.
+However, the compiler can'_t see that the reference is valid in this case.
 We've told Rust that the lifetime of the reference returned by the `longest` function is the same as the smaller of the lifetimes of the references passed in.
 Therefore, the borrow checker disallows the code in Listing 10-24 as possibly having an invalid reference.

 Try designing more experiments that vary the values and lieftimes of the references passed in to the `longest` function and how the returned reference is used.
 Make hypotheses about whether or not your experiments will pass the borrow checker before you compile; then check to see if you're right!

 ### Thinking in Terms of Lifetimes

 The way in which you need to specify lifetime parameters depends on what your function is doing.
-For example, if we changed the implementation of the `longest` function to always return the first parameter rather than the longest string slice, we wouldn't need to specify a lifetime on the `y` parameter.
+For example, if we changed the implementation of the `longest` function to always return the first parameter rather than the longest string slice, we wouldn'_t need to specify a lifetime on the `y` parameter.
 The following code will compile:

 Filename: src/main.rs